-Hot weather and high humidity means one thing: it’s time for my annual blog about hydration.
+Hot weather and high humidity means one thing: it’s time for a blog about hydration.
 Please make sure that you get enough fluids to prepare you for running and to help you to recover.

 If you only take away one idea, it’s this: Have a hydration plan and follow it!
 A hydration plan is more than maybe thinking about drinking some water.
 Instead, you need to think about the length and intensity of your upcoming workout, consider your personal sweat rate, know the heat and humidity conditions, and then figure out how you are going to keep yourself hydrated.

 You need a plan because dehydration and hyponatremia are dangerous and you can get in trouble quicker than you realize.

 Sweating –– which typically increases during hot and muggy conditions –– reduces your overall blood volume and makes your blood more “gummy,” which makes your heart work harder as it pumps thicker blood.
 A two or three percent reduction in blood volume will slow you down, but a four per cent reduction will result in a visit to the medical tent.
 The tipping point sneaks up rapidly and the consequences of ignoring hydration are sudden and severe.
 If you start experiencing the symptoms of severe dehydration (headache, dry eyes, ringing in the ears, muscle spasms, narrowing vision, or dizziness), do not try to ignore them or hope that they will go away.
 Get some fluids!
 NOW!